Pulse-Eight/libcec/README.md

 # About
 This library provides support for Pulse-Eight's USB-CEC adapter and other CEC capable hardware, like the Raspberry Pi.

-A list of frequently asked questions can be found on [libCEC's FAQ page](http://libcec.pulse-eight.com/faq).
+A list of FAQ (Frequently Asked Questions) can be found on [libCEC's FAQ page](http://libcec.pulse-eight.com/faq).

 .Net client applications, previously part of this repository, have been moved to [this repository](https://github.com/Pulse-Eight/cec-dotnet).